Bam Margera: Health and alcoholism

 On August 3, 2019, a drunken Margera was removed from a commercial airline flight following an altercation with an airport police officer, who told him he was too intoxicated to fly.
 The following day, Margera posted a chain of videos on his Instagram account, publicly pleading for Dr. Phil's help.
-He directed a lengthy tirade towards his mother April, wife Nikki Margera, and childhood friend Brandon Novak, candidly stating his relationship with his family is broken.
+He directed a lengthy tirade towards his mother April, his then-wife Nikki Margera, and his childhood friend Brandon Novak, candidly stating his relationship with his family is "broken".
 Dr. Phil responded to Margera's pleas the next morning, referring him to a treatment center following a one-on-one session.

 On May 17, 2022, Margera announced that he had completed one year of sobriety treatment.
-He relapsed less than a month later, and on June 15, Margera was reported missing after fleeing his rehab center.
+He then relapsed less than a month later, and on June 15, Margera was reported missing after fleeing his rehab center.
 He was found and voluntarily returned to rehab after being gone for a week.
-He was returned with police escort since he was in the rehabilitation facility under court order.
-On June 26, 2022, he was reported missing again after fleeing his rehab center for the second time.
-He was found and checked in to a new treatment facility on June 27, 2022.
-He was spotted at a bar after fleeing rehab once again on September 4, 2022.
-On September 25, 2022, it was reported that he was caught intoxicated in a bar in Atlanta, Georgia, amid rehab problems.
+Margera was returned with police escort since he was in the rehabilitation facility under court order.
+On June 26, 2022, Margera was reported missing once again after fleeing his rehab center for the second time.
+He was again found and checked in to a new treatment facility on June 27, 2022.
+Margera was then spotted at a bar after fleeing rehab once again on September 4, 2022.
+On September 25, 2022, it was reported that Margera was caught intoxicated in a bar in Atlanta, Georgia, amid rehab problems.

-On December 9, 2022, it was reported that Margera was hospitalized and put on a ventilator in a San Diego ICU due to pneumonia and COVID-19.
+On December 9, 2022, it was reported that Margera was hospitalized and put on a ventilator in a San Diego ICU due to a combination of pneumonia and COVID-19.
 He was released from the hospital the next day.
-On Steve-O's Wild Ride! podcast, he said that he also suffered from four seizures before he got to the hospital, and another one during his stay at the hospital.
+On Steve-O's Wild Ride! podcast, Margera disclosed that he also suffered from four seizures before he got to the hospital, and suffered another one during his stay at the hospital.

-On February 15, 2023, his wife Nikki filed for legal separation and spousal support, citing irreconcilable differences.
+On February 15, 2023, Margera's then-wife Nikki officially filed for legal separation and spousal support, citing "irreconcilable differences".
 Legal documents detailed that her reasoning for filing for separation was based on Margera behaving inappropriately while spending time with their son, leading Boyd to believe Margera was under the influence of alcohol.

 On March 29, 2023, Margera was arrested for public intoxication.

 On May 26, 2023, it was reported that Margera wants a judge to dismiss his divorce with his wife Nikki, as she is not allowing him to see their son.
-On June 1, 2023, he posted a video on Instagram threatening to smoke crack until he is dead unless he sees his son.
-By June 4 police had located and taken custody of Margera in Los Angeles, California, after which he was involuntarily committed to a mental health facility for evaluation via a 5150 hold.
+On June 1, 2023, Margera posted a video to Instagram threatening to smoke crack until he is dead unless he sees his son.
+By June 4, police had located and taken custody of Margera in Los Angeles, California, after which he was involuntarily committed to a mental health facility for evaluation via a 5150 hold.

-On September 23, 2024, it was reported that he was arrested again after he allegedly violated his probation.
+On September 23, 2024, it was reported that Margera was arrested again after he allegedly violated his probation.
 He was put in the Chester County Prison, and was ordered to undergo a drug and alcohol evaluation.